Performer & Songwriter – Fiddle, Mandolin, Piano, Guitar, Flutes, vocals and Tin Whistle

 Sue Cunningham was a highly accomplished Mechanical Engineer as well as a world renowned musician, singer and songwriter.
 Sue, beyond all that, truly touched the hearts of everyone she met with her wonderful music and kind, loving spirit.
 Sue was and continues to be an inspiration to us all.
 Everyone who had the privilege of meeting Sue, felt right away that she was something special, and an angel among us.

-We are very excited to announce that as of Decemer 3rd 2018, Little Hickory Productions Inc. is now a Pennsylvania Registered Non Profit 301(c)3 Pubic Charity, which allows us to accept Tax Deductible Contributions, Sponsorships, and Advertisements.
+We are very excited to announce that as of Decemer 3rd 2018, Little Hickory Productions Inc. is now a Non Profit 501(c)3 Pubic Charity, which allows us to accept Tax Deductible Contributions, Sponsorships, and Advertisements.

-The money that Little Hickory Productions Inc., raises through its production of Hickory Fest, various concerts hosted throughout the year in Pennsylvania and Florida as well as through generous donations, goes to support the causes that were near and dear to Sue Cunningham's heart, which include the following music scholarships;
+Little Hickory Productions Inc. raises funds through its production of Hickory Fest and various concerts and events throughout the year in both Pennsylvania and Florida.
+Through these events and generous donations, we are able to support the causes that were dear to Sue Cunningham’s heart.

 Little Hickory Productions Inc. directly benefits the following music scholarships

 We also generously support the American Cancer Society through the Tioga County Pennsylvania Relay for Life with over $60,000 raised to date, and the Sari Center for Integrative Cancer Care in Palm Beach Gardens Florida.

 The mission of Little Hickory Productions Inc. is to carry on the legacy of Sue Cunningham, renowned violinist and Ph.D.
 Mechanical Engineer, and to continue to support those causes that were dear to her heart while sharing the music that she loved.